Design#

 • the effort of the scientist to extract just the value (if needed) is small (.value)

-The convention in this case is, that the data is expressed in SI base units (such as Ampere/metre, or Kelvin, and not in kAmpere/m or Celsius).
+The convention in this case is that the data is expressed in units of the ontology (such as ampere per meter, or Kelvin, and not in kilo ampere per m or Celsius).

 • Arguments for functions (and objects behaving like functions) are accepted in the following three options: